-- Connectionism provides an abstract (higher-level?) theory of cognition sufficient to replace folk psychology - Conceptual space of a trained network: - "fleeting high-dimensional patterns being transformed into other such patterns by virtue of their distributed interaction with an even higher-dimensional matrix of relatively stable transforming elements.
+- Connectionism provides an abstract (higher-level?) theory of cognition sufficient to replace folk psychology - Conceptual space of a trained network: - their distributed interaction with an even higher-dimensional matrix of relatively stable transforming elements.
 The fleeting patterns constitute a creature's specific representations of important aspects of its changing environment.
-And the relatively stable matrix of transforming elements constitutes the creature's background knowledge of the general or chronic features of the world.
+And the relatively stable matrix of transforming elements constitutes the creature's background knowledge of the general or chronic features of the world."